Vegan Health FAQs

-Women aged 19-50 need 14.8 milligrams per day and men (and women over 50) 8.7 milligrams per day.
-Women have higher requirements as they lose iron during menstruation.
-Women who lose a lot of blood during menstruation (heavy periods) may need supplements, regardless of diet.
+Women aged 19-50 need 14.8 milligrams per day, while all men and women over 50 need 8.7 milligrams per day.
+Women of reproductive age have higher requirements as they lose iron during menstruation.
+Women who lose a lot of blood during menstruation (heavy periods) and pregnant women may need supplements, regardless of diet.

 The best plant sources of iron include wholegrains (quinoa, wholewheat pasta and wholemeal bread), fortified breakfast cereals, pulses (peas, beans, lentils, tempeh – fermented soya beans, tofu, baked beans and kidney beans), seeds (pumpkin seeds, sesame seeds and tahini – sesame seed paste), dried fruit (apricots and figs), seaweed (nori) and dark green leafy vegetables (kale).

-Vitamin C helps the absorption of iron from foods so it’s good to combine iron and vitamin C-containing foods in one meal, such as beans on toast with orange juice or watercress salad with toasted pumpkin seeds and slices of orange.
+Vitamin C helps the absorption of iron from foods so it’s good to combine iron and vitamin C-containing foods in one meal, such as beans on toast with fresh red pepper or watercress salad with toasted pumpkin seeds and slices of orange.